 Fees cover the cost of your tuition, registration, examinations (but not re-sits) and graduation.

 The University's tuition fees are normally fixed at yearly intervals and follow Government guidelines on minimum levels.
-The normal tuition fee for Home/EU postgraduate students (2018 entry, unless otherwise specified) per year are stated below.
+The normal tuition fee for Home (UK) postgraduate taught students per year (for the academic year 2023/24, unless otherwise specified) are stated below.
 Please note that part-time fees are charged at 50% of the full-time fee shown below per year (unless otherwise specified).

 |Standard full-time postgraduate fee